hbc/NGS-Data-Analysis-long-course/repo_update.md

-To update to the master branch of this repo perform the following steps on your local computer:
+To update the master branch of this repo with the most updated branch (rebase the master), perform the following steps on your local computer:
 ```
 git pull origin newest_branch
 git checkout newest_branch